 Name of Site Development type/Land Use(s) Vulnerability Classification (PPG) FZ1 FZ2 FZ3a FZ3b Could the proposed site allocation be alternatively located in a site wholly within Flood Zone 1?
 Can the more sensitive development use types be directed to parts of the site where the risks are lower for both occupiers and the premises themselves?
-Acceptability in terms of development/ Sequential Test Exceptions Test Candidate Exception Test and Supporting Information Fairygrove Residential More Vulnerable 100% 0% 0% 0% n/a n/a Yes.
+Acceptability in terms of development/ Sequential Test Exceptions Test Candidate Exception Test and Supporting Information LAA 490 St Michael's View Residential More Vulnerable 100% 0% 0% 0% n/a n/a Yes.
+Sequential No cyclists.
+The site has good access to public transport and the public highway, and there are opportunities to improve access and provide highway improvements.
+EXCEPTION TEST PASSED N/a LAA472 Station Road Residential More Vulnerable 6 100% 0% 0% 0% n/a n/a Test Passed.
+Yes.
+Sequential Test Passed.
+No N/a LAA127 Fairygrove Residential More Vulnerable 100% 0% 0% 0% n/a n/a Yes.
 Sequential Test Passed.
 No N/a

-Trinity Farm Residential More Vulnerable 79% 11% 10% 0% Exception Test is required Yes The SA finds that, in terms of its sustainability credentials, the site scores a significant positive for housing and economy and skills due to the fact that it is proposed to deliver housing and employment.
+Residential Open space More Vulnerable 79% 11% 10% 0% No. Due to the scale of growth, no other locations around Retford were identified as suitable for this size of development or would provide the sustainability benefits.
+Yes.
+The proposed design and layout of the site means that less vulnerable uses can be accommodated within the high flood risk areas.
+Residential development can be located in areas with a lower flood risk.
+Mitigation measures have been identified to reduce the risk of surface water runoff.
+Exception Test is required Yes The SA finds that, in terms of its sustainability credentials.
 It scores a minor positive for access to transport.
 However, there is likely to be a significant negative effect on Land use and soils (site is Grade 2 Agricultural Land), water quality (located within Source Protection Zone 3), flood risk (approximately 4% of the site is in Floodzone 3).
 The site (LAA454) has planning permission for housing and employment.
 LAA133 and LAA134 have good access to employment and to services and facilities in Retford, and is located on a strategic transport route (North Road) with a regular bus service to Retford Town Centre and Doncaster Town Centre.
-The Site Allocations Landscape Study (2019) indicates that the landscape is unexceptional, being flat and low- lying.
+The Site Allocations Landscape Study (2019) indicates that the landscape is unexceptional, being flat and low-lying.
 In terms of any adverse impact on the landscape, results from the assessment have led to the conclusion that development is more suitable in this location.
 Approximately 1.2 hectares on the northern boundary is located in flood zone 3.
-This has been excluded from the developable area.
-Former High Marnham Power Station Employment Less Vulnerable 86% 14% 13% 12% Exception Test is required Yes The SA finds that, in terms of its sustainability credentials, the site scores a significant positive with regard to housing delivery, and significant positive/uncertainty with health and wellbeing.
-The site contains CROW open access land, although this appears to be restricted
+This has been excluded from the developable area. -- --------------------------- -------------------- ----- ----- ----- ---- -- -- ---------------------------------- ----- ---